How to Test the Fastio API with Postman

 Testing Multipart/Form-Data File Uploads

 File uploads are often the most complex part of integrating a storage API.
 Unlike simple JSON payloads, uploading files requires multipart/form-data encoding.
-This format splits the request body into discrete sections, allowing you to send binary file data alongside text-based metadata in a single HTTP call.
+This format splits the request body into discrete sections, allowing you to send binary file data alongside text fields in a single HTTP call.
+Fastio uploads use multipart/form-data.
+Most other POST bodies use application/x-www-form-urlencoded.

 Verifying Agentic Storage and MCP Tools